minotaur-toolkit/minotaur/README.md

 ## Build Minotaur using Docker

-To build the docker container use:
+To build the docker container, use

     docker build -t minotaur-dev -f Dockerfile .

-To run the container use:
+To run the container, use

     docker run -it minotaur-dev bash